 Several years ago, analysts at RREEF pointed out that even during the massive expansion of shopping centers between the early 1980s and the onset of the Great Recession, retail spending generally grew more slowly than gross domestic product (GDP) (RREEF 2009).

 But not all regions of the nation will grow equally.
 And the regions that have grown most rapidly tend to be those that have seen outsized growth in retail space.
 The simple fact is that under any economic and demographic scenario we have more shopping center space than we need.
-The next post will examine this challenge in greater detail and explore ways that we can turn this problem into an opportunity to create vital new neighborhoods.

 - McKinsey and Company (2010).
 The Next Wave of M&A in US Retail.
 New York, NY: Mauricio Jaramillo, Ian MacKenzie, Chris Meyer, Steve Noble, Todd Yost.
 Retrieved from http://www.mckinsey.com/Search.aspx?q=next%20wave%20of%20m%20a%20in%20us%20retail